zachricha/crypto-exchange-arbitrage/README.md

 Percent sets what percentage an arbitrage opportunity has to be greater than or equal to, in order to be returned.

-#### usdToUsdt
+#### usdIsUsdt

 Type: ``Boolean``
 Default: ``True``

-usdToUsdt sets whether or not USD and USDT pairs are considered equal and therefore compared.
+usdIsUsdt sets whether or not USD and USDT pairs are considered equal and therefore compared.

 License
 ----